 Day 7 - Ohau to Otemetata

 I continued along the (well signposted) A2O track which took me to an off-road climb.
-After a while I noticed the back wheel was dragging it's weight.
+After a while, I noticed the back wheel was dragging its weight.
 My first puncture!
 No problem I was shown how to replace a tube in Christchurch.
-After some struggle I succeeded in repairing the problem but as I loaded up my stuff to continue I noticed the wheel again had slowly lost its air again!
+After some struggle, I succeeded in repairing the problem but as I loaded up my stuff to continue I noticed the wheel again had slowly lost its air again!
 Damn it!
 I checked the inside of the tire how could this happen?
-Well after a while some people that passed me on the way up that I nievely told everything was under control were now on their way back down and kindly offered a ride to Omerama.
+Well after a while some people that passed me on the way up that I naively told everything was under control were now on their way back down and kindly offered a ride to Omarama.
 En route and more likely to have somewhere to look at the bike professionally.
 I graciously accepted.
-Along the way I was told some history of the area.
+Along the way, I was told some history of the area.
 For example around Lake Middleton is a large manor/gated home that is apparently owned by a high up Microsoft employee!

-After a pleasant drive we got to town where I was left to my own devices to find someone who can help me out.
+After a pleasant drive, we got into town, where I was left to my own devices to find someone who can help me out.
 An attendee at a petrol station informed me that the only place that could help is closed for the weekend.
-Luckily on the way out I passed some experienced looking cyclists who took a look at the bike for me.
+Luckily on the way out, I passed some experienced looking cyclists who took a look at the bike for me.
 Turns out that the second tube hadn't punctured!
 The valve was just leaking.
 Damn.
 Whilst they were helping me the group was organising the "next few hundred kays of today's ride".
 Damn!

 Inspired, I headed out of town at double pace.
 This time the trail quality was much higher so I could enjoy the scenery without worrying about falling off.

-Still motivated by the earlier cyclists, I tackled a hill with full power as I got higher and higher and further around the corner I couldn't help but notice I had severely over estimated how long I'd need to keep up this pace.
+Still motivated by the earlier cyclists, I tackled a hill with full power as I got higher and higher and further around the corner I couldn't help but notice I had severely overestimated how long I'd need to keep up this pace.
 The gears quickly dropped soon after.
-Eventually I got to the top which to my delight offered views of my destination, preceeded by a long downhill.
+Eventually, I got to the top which to my delight offered views of my destination, preceded by a long downhill.
 Perfect.

-Come to think about there's a few things I've been neglecting to mention.
-Like how much more comfortable the Outlier Slim Dungerees are for long distance cycling compared to the shorts.
-And how they have held up well without a scratch even though they are what I was wearing when I crashed the other day (although I do have a massive bruise exactly where s rivet is).
+Come to think about there are a few things I've been neglecting to mention.
+Like how much more comfortable the Outlier Slim Dungarees are for long distance cycling compared to the shorts.
+And how they have held up well without a scratch even though they are what I was wearing when I crashed the other day (although I do have a massive bruise exactly where a rivet is).

 And now that I've got insulation and I'm out of the plains hammock camping does seem to be superior (although I imagine with a bivvy I'd be much more adventurous with my camping spots).
 I'm getting good sleep now and I can set it up fairly quickly.
-As for the Hennessey hammock in particular I feel kind of bad reviewing it because I'm sure it's an old model (and second hand at that).
-However I appreciate the noob friendly design.
+As for the Hennessey hammock, in particular, I feel kind of bad reviewing it because I'm sure it's an old model (and second hand at that).
+However, I appreciate the noob friendly design.
 The bug net is keeping me safe from the sand flies as I'm laying here despite it still being daylight outside.
-When setup properly I feel well protected from the rain.
+Plus, when set up properly I feel well protected from the rain.
 The velcro opening can be a pain, sticking to merino and scratching sunburnt skin.
 I feel like I'd have to try different hammocks to really get a feel for how to sleep in one as this feels too small.
-I know I've been cycling a lot which is causing tightness in my shoulders but sleeping like this everyday can't help.
+I know I've been cycling a lot which is causing tightness in my shoulders but sleeping like this every day can't help.

 Day 8 - Otematata to Duntroon